Overview

 Agri-Processing Investment Tax Credit

-Budget 2023 introduced the Agri-Processing Investment Tax Credit (APITC), a strategic initiative that builds on Alberta’s strong agriculture roots to further strengthen our competitive advantage in the agri-food sector and help create more jobs for Albertans.
+The Agri-Processing Investment Tax Credit (APITC) is a strategic initiative that builds on Alberta’s strong agriculture roots to further strengthen our competitive advantage in the agri-food sector and help create more jobs for Albertans.

-The APITC will help Alberta attract large investments in the agri-processing sector by offering a 12% non-refundable tax credit to corporations investing more than $10 million to build new facilities or expand their operations in Alberta on or after February 7, 2023.
-Corporations will be able to carry forward unused credits for 10 years.
+The APITC helps Alberta attract large investments in the agri-processing sector by offering a 12% non-refundable tax credit to corporations investing more than $10 million to build new facilities or expand their operations in Alberta.
+Corporations may carry forward unused credits for 10 years.

 For more information, see Agri-Processing Investment Tax Credit.